-- Photocopies of state issued identification and the social security number of the applicant must be supplied for the required background check. - We require 20 hours/term for service learning which must be completed within two weeks before the term ends.
-(This may be more than your professor requires, but it is the minimum needed to volunteer with Catholic Charities Eastern Washington.)
-Please get started early in the term and don't put off your hours until the last minute, or we may not be able to approve all your service hours. - We ask that all service learning students provide a copy of their course learning objectives to their on-site supervisor at the beginning of the term so we can be a true partner in your learning process. - You will need to provide your own transportation to and from the volunteer site.
+- Photocopies of state issued identification and the social security number of the applicant must be supplied for the required background check. - We ask that all service learning students provide a copy of their course learning objectives to their on-site supervisor at the beginning of the term so we can be a true partner in your learning process. - You will need to provide your own transportation to and from the volunteer site.
 Consider finding a friend to volunteer with so you can carpool. - Please try to stick with your agreed upon volunteer schedule.
 If you need to miss your scheduled time, please give your volunteer site coordinator at least 24 hours notice. - Check with your volunteer site coordinator on attire, where to park, and work expectations your site orientation is a good time to do this. - Remember that volunteering is like a job.
 We would love to serve as a reference for you in the future, but that means we expect you to approach your volunteering in a professional manner.
 If we sign your service learning contract we expect you to fulfill your obligations in a reliable fashion.